Confessions of a Costume Curator

 And that’s after you’ve agonized over the specs of the mannequin.
 Does it need hands?
 A head?
 Does the head need a face?
 Or hair?
 What is the hair going to be made of?
 (Paper, tulle, polyester fiberfill, and buckram are popular options; the Saint Louis Art Museum’s current menswear show uses suit interfacing, a clever tailoring twist.)
 When—for purely aesthetic reasons—the J. Paul Getty Museum included headless mannequins in its 2011 show Paris: Life & Luxury, one critic interpreted them as foreshadowing the guillotine.
 By leaving the mannequins’ bodies incomplete and allowing visitors to fill in the gaps themselves, curators sometimes risk inviting incorrect assumptions.

 The color of mannequins has become a pressing concern in my line of work, too, as exhibition themes and displays ramp up their efforts to depict diversity.
 Mannequins with realistic skin tones tend to look old-fashioned or uncanny-valley-adjacent, but “neutral” colors like white or pale gray often read as Caucasian—the latter an especially glaring problem in a show like FIT’s Black Fashion Designers or the Chicago History Museum’s Inspiring Beauty: 50 Years of Ebony Fashion Fair.
 In recent years, custom-made “floating” forms—hollow torsos concealed by the clothes and hung by invisible wires—have surged in popularity, because they sidestep so many of the issues that mannequins pose.
-Imagine inflating a garment like a balloon, until it takes on the size and shape of its original wearer.
+Imagine inflating a garment like a balloon until it takes on the size and shape of its original wearer.
 It’s as if the former owner has just stepped out for a moment; literally disembodied, the garments themselves become ghosts.

 Dressing mannequins, with all the practical considerations and cultural nuances that entails, has changed the way I dress myself.
 I have a vast collection of half-slips and other archaic undergarments, and you can usually find a few safety pins somewhere on my person, keeping all those layers in place.
 My tiny closet is crowded with acid-free boxes, shoe trees, and homemade padded hangers and linen garment bags.
 But studying other people’s clothes has shaped me in other, more profound ways, as well.
 I no longer view clothing as ornament or protection, but as communication.
 To my mind, dress codes and sumptuary laws are free-speech issues; dress speaks louder—and with more honesty—than words.
 And very little in fashion strikes me as new or surprising.
 Hemlines and hairstyles may change, but the forces driving them—human frailty, vanity, and ingenuity—are eternal.